emerichunter/emerichunter.github.io/_drafts/2018-01-11-plotting_sadf.md

 Change the size of the display and even add colors to your terminal.
 You can use X11 and png formats they both have been invited to the party!

+I might add some reports in the future, like network stats, but this will do for now.
+Enjoy!